About the Center for Research on Health Care

 If you would like to be added to the distribution list for this series, click here.

-The Sonis Lectureship, cosponsored by the CRHC and the Department of Health Policy and Management (formerly the Department of Health Services Administration) of the Graduate School of Public Health, honors Anne C. Sonis as a loving wife, mother, and grandmother and lauds her personal interest in and professional commitment to the ideal of ensuring every citizen the right to compassionate, high-quality health care.
+The Sonis Lectureship, cosponsored by the CRHC and the Department of Health Policy and Management (formerly the Health Services Administration) of the Graduate School of Public Health, honors Anne C. Sonis as a loving wife, mother, and grandmother and lauds her personal interest in and professional commitment to the ideal of ensuring every citizen the right to compassionate, high-quality health care.

 Presenters of the Sonis lectures have included the following: